llamdodev/cv-challenge/README.md

 ## Submit

-Please add @laurentsigal or @VincentJaouen as a contributor to your github repository.
+Please add [@laurentsigal](https://github.com/laurentsigal) as a contributor to your github repository.

 Otherwise you can simply host the code anywhere and give us a link to the zip file.